sagemath/trac_to_gh/Issue 2365.md

 # Issue 2365: [with patch, needs review] with sage -wthread, attach runs code in wrong thread on subsequent loads

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2365

 Original creator: cwitty